 - Partnering with veterinary professionals

 In April 2022, UF VETS piloted K9 CARE for handlers, an awareness level training.
 This was followed in April 2023 with our first K9 CARE for paramedics, an operations level training including a larger scope of practice for prehospital treatment of K9 patients.
+Our next paramedic training will be held on May 4, 2024.
 Each training is 8 hours in length.

 At this time, trainings are only available at the College of Veterinary Medicine in Gainesville, Florida, where we have the opportunity to divide participants into small groups for greater hands-on training opportunities with our veterinary students and technicians in the College’s Clinical Skills Laboratory.